CoryHershman/DungeonCrawler/README.md

 Open the command prompt.
 Navigate to the directory cd command(s).
 If the directory is in downloads then the necessary command is: cd Downloads\DungeonCrawler-master
 Then compile the code with: javac DungeonCrawler.java Then run the game with: java DungeonCrawler
+Type in "Server"
+Then open another command prompt.
+Enter the same commands and type in "Client" instead of "Server" The game is played from the client.
 # Built With
 Java 1.8 jdk
 # Author